Directive: BC Electrical Code Section 14 - Protection and Control

 This definition does not require the location to be within a particular occupancy where utilization equipment, or branch circuit overcurrent devices are installed.

-- Branch circuit overcurrent devices are interpreted as being readily accessible when located within the occupancy that the circuits supply.
 In apartments and similar buildings, the feeder disconnecting means shall be located where the feeder receives its supply and may include additional disconnecting means at the panelboard.

 - This requirement is intended to improve safety by providing ready access to the disconnecting means controlling electrical equipment inside the occupancy.